shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 * We check the complete functionality of the app (including the uninstallation and reinstallation procedure).

+* New XML requests in the storefront must be accompanied by an X-Robots-Tag in the header request with the directive "noindex, nofollow."
+For further details, please refer to the following resource: https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag?hl=de#xrobotstag

 * Compiled JavaScript offers many benefits such as improved performance and code optimization.
 However, it is difficult to read and understand the compiled code.
 To ensure that the code remains accessible to all developers, the uncompiled version of the JavaScript code must be placed in a separate folder.
 This allows other developers to review and understand the code in its original, readable form.